Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 \end{definition}

-\begin{remark} Any finite dissimilarity network is finitely reversible and $\Psi$-controllable.
+\begin{remark} Any finite dissimilarity network is finitely reversible and has a $\Psi$-relaxed triangle inequality.
 For example, $\Psi$ can be taken to be a bump function that vanishes outside $\R_+^2 \setminus U$---where $U$ is some open set containing $\im(A_X)$ and excluding $(0,0)$---and constant at $\max_{x,x' \in X}A_X(x,x')$ on $U$. \end{remark}

-Dissimilarity networks satisfying the symmetry condition, but not the triangle inequality, have a long history dating back to Fr\'{e}chet's thesis \cite{frechet1906quelques} and continuing with work by Pitcher and Chittenden \cite{pitcher1918foundations}, Niemytzki \cite{niemytzki1927third}, Galvin and Shore \cite{galvin1984completeness, galvin1991distance}, and many others, as summarized in \cite{gruenhage1984generalized}.
-One of the interesting directions in this line of work was the development of a ``local triangle inequality" and related metrization theorems \cite{niemytzki1927third}, which has been continued more recently in \cite{waszkiewicz2013local}.

-Dissimilarity networks satisfying the triangle inequality, but not symmetry, include the special class of objects called \emph{directed metric spaces}, which we define below.

-\begin{definition} Let $(X,A_X)$ be a dissimilarity network.
-Given any $x\in X$ and $r \in \R_+$, the \emph{forward-open ball} of radius $r$ centered at $x$ is

-The \emph{forward-open topology induced by $A_X$} is the topology on $X$ generated by the collection $\set{B^+(x,r) : x\in X,\; r > 0}$.
-The idea of forward open balls is prevalent in the study of Finsler geometry; see \cite[p.
-149]{bao2012introduction} for details. \end{definition}

-\begin{definition}[Directed metric spaces] A \emph{directed metric space} or \emph{quasi-metric space} is a dissimilarity network $(X,\nu_X)$ such that $X$ is equipped with the forward-open topology induced by $\nu_X$ and $\nu_X: X\times X \r \R_+$ satisfies:

-The function $\nu_X$ is called a directed metric or quasi-metric on $X$.
-Notice that compact directed metric spaces constitute a subfamily of $\Ncomdis$. \end{definition}

-Directed metric spaces with finite reversibility were studied in \cite{shen2010gromov}, and constitute important examples of networks that are strictly non-metric.
-More specifically, the authors of \cite{shen2010gromov} extended notions of Hausdorff distance and Gromov-Hausdorff distance to the setting of directed metric spaces with finite reversibility, and our network distance $\dno$ subsumes this theory while extending it to even more general settings.

-\begin{remark}[Finsler metrics] An interesting class of directed metric spaces arises from studying Finsler manifolds.
-A \emph{Finsler manifold} $(M,F)$ is a smooth, connected manifold $M$ equipped with an asymmetric norm $F$ (called a \emph{Finsler function}) defined on each tangent space of $M$ \cite{bao2012introduction}.
-A Finsler function induces a directed metric $d_F: M \times M \r \R_+$ as follows: for each $x,x'\in M$,

-Finsler metric spaces have received interest in the applied literature.
-In \cite{sabau2013metric}, the authors prove that Finsler metric spaces with \emph{reversible geodesics} (i.e. the reverse curve $\g'(t):=\g(1-t)$ of any geodesic $\g:[0,1]\r M$ is also a geodesic) is a \emph{weighted quasi-metric} \cite[p.
-2]{sabau2013metric}.
-Such objects have been shown to be essential in biological sequence comparison \cite{stojmirovic2009geometric}. \end{remark}

 We end this section with a strengthening of Theorem \ref{thm:dis-dN1} to the setting of compact networks.
-Recall that the interesting part of Theorem \ref{thm:dis-dN1} was to show that $\dno(X,Y) = 0 \implies X\cong^s Y$; we generalize this result to a certain class of \emph{compact} dissimilarity networks.
+Recall that the interesting part of Theorem \ref{thm:dis-dN1} was to show that $\dn(X,Y) = 0 \implies X\cong^s Y$; we generalize this result to a certain class of \emph{compact} dissimilarity networks.
+The proof is provided in Section \ref{sec:pf-dis-cpt-sisom}.